 As local experts and travel curators, we'd love to tailor your perfect holiday escape.
 Just answer five simple questions so we'll know where to start.

 Tucked away in the heart of the spellbinding Norwegian fjords, this remote country homestead is a truly idyllic retreat.
 Combining traditional rural living with elegant hospitality, Åmot is where authenticity meets exclusivity.
 The farm itself is steeped in history and effortlessly blends comfort and rich cultural heritage, with elegant rooms sprinkled with family heirlooms.

 Encircled by pristine fjord landscapes, it offers guests a superb range of exclusive experiences, from private fjord cruises and gourmet picnics by the Gaular salmon river to rowing the viking ship Bygstad and stave church visits.
-Nevertheless, the most compelling reason to stay here are the hosts, Steinar & Yngve, and their extended team of fabulous people, ranging from Michelin chefs, talented musicians, local farmers and professional mountain guides.
+Nevertheless, the most compelling reason to stay here are the hosts, Steinar & Yngve, and their extended team of fabulous people, ranging from talented musicians, local farmers and chefs, and professional mountain guides.

 An Up Norway itinerary can combine at stay at Åmot with a bespoke drive on one of Norway’s most spellbinding roads, Scenic Route Gaularfjellet.
 The route takes you past gushing waterfalls, glassy mountain lakes and thriving farmsteads.

 The location of this luxurious pine-and-stone crafted lodge could hardly be more breathtaking.
 Overlooking the glittering blue waters of the surrounding fjord, beyond which the snow-dusted Lyngen Alps tower majestically, this far-flung boutique getaway is the perfect wilderness escape.